avbravo/jgmongo/README.md

 Java Object Mapper for Mongodb
 Welcome to the jgmongo wiki!
 Jgmongo
-Java  Object Mapper for MongoDB
+Java  Object Mapper for MongoDB based in Java Driver for MongoDB, GSon

-It works similar to JPA
+It works similar to JPA,
+<a href="https://github.com/avbravo/jgmongo/wiki">visit Wiki for Documentation</a>
 # JGMongo
 **1.Add to pom.xml**